kolide/honest.security/content/why-honest/index.md

 [^1]: Since osquery only one of a few endpoint agents that actually makes _any_ consideration for the end-user's privacy, you might find this criticism unfair.
 However, I know many of the people on the core team.
-Not only can take the heat, but they are incredibly responsive to feedback.
+Not only can they take the heat, but they are incredibly responsive to feedback.
 I know together we can get osquery and many other projects compatible with Honest Security.

 As you can see, open-source does not inherently create things that can solely be